PCAC Board of Directors

 Yi Jiang, Board Member

-Yi Jiang is an Assistant Professor and Associate Director of the MBA for Global Innovators program at California State University, East Bay.
+Yi Jiang is a Professor and Associate Director of the MBA for Global Innovators program at California State University, East Bay.
 She is also a Fellow at ESSCA business school in Angers, France.
 In her Management Strategy classes, she has connected students with local designers and art dealers to create business plans.
 Her students commented that those projects have “definitely given the MBA experience a lot more value.”
 She endeavors to bring more art-related subjects to her graduate classes and projects.
 In addition to academic associations, Yi Jiang is also a member and supporter of San Francisco fine arts museums.
 Yi Jiang was a committee member of the 10th Annual Poetry, Prose & Arts Festival in Pleasanton.

 Rekha Joshi, Board Member